mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 The initial impact is explored above - recap?

  <!-- ## Game playing at start of program - no observations but sets context

  Find examples -->

 #### Discussion on tools/processes when designing for agency / participation in new coding community

+PERHAPS KEEP EACH DISCUSSION POINT HERE IN THE SECTIONS ABOVE - OR IF MORE OVERARCHING MOVE TO FINAL DISCUSSION SECTION.

 To a great degree the designer of the starting toolset and mission has a large influence on the balance and profile of community activity